Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 These attacks are typically one-time events, but we will provide close follow-up to reduce relapses and ongoing symptoms.

 When a child or teenager has MS, he or she—and your whole family—face a lot of challenges.
-We’ve added two new people to our MS and Related Disorders team who can help: psychologist Lauren Mednick, PhD, who can talk with your child when he or she comes for medical appointments, and nurse practitioner Lisa Duffy, who plays a key role in coordinating patient care.
+We’ve added two new people to our MS and Related Disorders team at Boston Children's Hospital who can help: psychologist Lauren Mednick, PhD, who can talk with your child when he or she comes for medical appointments, and nurse practitioner Lisa Duffy, who plays a key role in coordinating patient care.
 Learn more on the our innovative approach tab of this page.